radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We note that unless otherwise noted, the discussion here applies only to Access-Request packets, and to responses to Access-Request (i.e. Access-Accept, Access-Reject, Access-Challenge, and Protocol-Error packets).
 All behavior involving other types of request and response packets remains unchanged.

 Similarly, the recommendations in this section only apply to UDP and TCP transport.
 They do not apply to TLS transport, and no changes to TLS transport are needed to protect from this attack.
 Clients and servers MUST NOT apply any of the new configuration flags to packets sent over TLS or DTLS transport.
+Those configuration flags are designed to protect RADIUS/UDP and RADIUS/TCP, and they serve no purpose when TLS transport is used.

-Clients and servers MAY include Message-Authenticator in request and responses packets which are sent over TLS or DTLS transports, but the attribute serves no security purpose.
+However, Clients and servers SHOULD include Message-Authenticator in request and responses packets which are sent over TLS or DTLS transports.
+While the attribute serves no security purpose, we recommend including Message-Authenticator because of the behavior of some implementations.
+Some RADIUS proxies are known to include Message-Authenticator in forwarded packets only when the attribute exists in the packet received from the client.
+It is therefore useful for systems to always include Message-Authenticator in Access-Request packets, even when TLS is used.
+This behavior will only marginally increase the cost of RADIUS/TLS, and will increase the security of proxy implementations which might not implement the BlastRADIUS mitigations.

 We recognize that switching to TLS transport may require a significant amount of effort.
 There is a substantial amount of work to perform in updating implementations, performing interoperability tests, changing APIs, changing user interfaces, and updating documentation.
 This effort cannot realistically be done in a short time frame.